microsoft/rust-for-dotnet-devs/src/testing/index.md

 (unit or integration) being wirtten.
 The test code therefore lives in a separate assembly than the application or library code being tested.
-In Rust, it is a lot more conventional for _unit tests_ to be found in a separate test sub-module (conventionally) named `tests`, but which is placed in same _source file_ as the application or library module code that is the subject of the tests.
+In Rust, it is a lot more conventional for _unit tests_ to be found in a separate test sub-module (conventionally) named `tests`, but which is placed in the same _source file_ as the application or library module code that is the subject of the tests.
 This has two benefits:

 - The code/module and its unit tests live side-by-side.

-- There is no need for a workaround like `[InternalsVisibleTo]` that exists in .NET because the tests have access to internals by virtual of being a sub-module.
+- There is no need for a workaround like `[InternalsVisibleTo]` that exists in .NET because the tests have access to internals by virtue of being a sub-module.

 The test sub-module is annotated with the `#[cfg(test)]` attribute, which has